strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/additional-resources/helper-plugin.md

 This util has been removed and not replaced.
 If you feel like you need this util, please open an issue on the Strapi repository to discuss your usecase.

+### auth

+This util has been removed and not replaced.
+If you're trying to interact with the token or current user you use should use the `useAuth` hook instead.
+If you're generally interacting with localStorage, then access this directly e.g. `localStorage.getItem('myKey')`.

 ### hasPermissions

 This util has been removed.
 If you need to use it, you should use the `checkUserHasPermissions` function from the `useAuth` hook.